Cable face pulls are an effective upper body exercise that help to strengthen the rear deltoids and trapezius.

 Muscles Worked During Face Pulls

 Face pulls engage and build strength in your posterior (also known as ‘rear’) deltoids, a muscle group often neglected when focusing on pushing and pressing exercises.
 These shoulder muscles are key to allowing almost any overhead actions.
-Your upper trapezoids will also be activated giving you strength in your upper back, whilst your rhomboids work hard to allow you the movement required to pinch your shoulder blades together.
+Your upper trapezoids will also be activated giving you strength in your upper back, whilst your rhomboids will also be engaged to help squeeze your shoulder blades together at the top of the movement.

 As mentioned, the rear deltoids are the key muscles required for almost any over-head movement and actions.
 Strength here allows a greater ease for many daily activities particularly those involving lifting, pulling or reaching.